What "siloed" actually costs

 What's next: closing the data gap before 2027

 The squeeze isn't a forecast.
-It's the operating reality of every development team reading this, with half the year already behind them.
+For many development teams, it could be the current operating reality, with half the year already behind them.

-What's actually new in 2026 is that the data problem underneath that reality has a solution that wasn't on the shelf eighteen months ago.
-Unified data plus AI agents on top of it give everyone who touches a donor decision, from the development director to the grant writer to the events coordinator, the time and clarity to focus on the work that matters: the major gift conversation, the retention plan, the case for support that lands.
+What's different in 2026 is that the data problem underneath that reality has a solution that wasn't on the shelf eighteen months ago.
+Unified data plus AI agents on top of it could give everyone who touches a donor decision the time and clarity to focus on the work only they can do: the major gift conversation, the retention plan, the case for support that lands.

-The non-profits that act on this in the second half of 2026 will be the ones starting 2027 from a stronger position.
-Not because they raised more in Q4.
-Because they spent the rest of this year making better decisions, faster, with the people they already have.
+The non-profits that act on this in the second half of 2026 could start 2027 from a stronger position.
+Not because they raised more in Q4, but because they spent the rest of this year making better decisions, faster, with the people they already have.

 Questions?
 Contact us